lingpy/pybor/README.md

 ecosystem, and after that use
 `cldfbench` to clone all the references catalogs
-(can take a while; the `-q` flag is just to silently clone with prompting at each catalog).
+(can take a while; the `-q` flag is just to silently clone without prompting at each catalog).

 ```bash
 pip install pylexibank wheel